Indo City Infotech Ltd Directors Report.

 Your Company has entered into an agreement with NSDL for providing facility of remote e-voting to its shareholders for casting their vote electronically in the ensuing Annual General Meeting.

-Pursuant to Section 134(3)(p) of the Companies Act, 2013 read with Schedule IV thereto and in terms of Regulation 17(10) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, your Company has set up a policy for the performance evaluation of all Directors ,The Board of Directors has put in place a process to formally evaluate the effectiveness of the Board, its Committees along with performance evaluation of each Director to be carried out on an annual basis.
-Accordingly, the annual performance evaluation of the Board, its Committees and each Director was carried out during the financial year 2016-17.
+Pursuant to Section 134(3)(p) of the Companies Act, 2013 read with Schedule IV thereto and in terms of Regulation 17(10) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, your Company has set up a policy for the performance evaluation of all Directors, the Board of Directors have put in place a process to formally evaluate the effectiveness of the Board, its Committees along with performance evaluation of each Director to be carried out on an annual basis.
+Accordingly, the annual performance evaluation of the Board, its Committees and each Director was carried out during the financial year 2018-19.

 In accordance with the provisions of the Listing Regulations and Corporate Governance, the Company has constituted an Audit Committee comprising of Independent Directors.
 The Audit Committee acts in accordance with the terms of reference specified from time to time by the Board.
 The details of the terms of audit committee and other details are provided in the Report on Corporate Governance.

-As per the requirement of The Sexual Harassment of Women at Workplace (Prevention, Prohibition & Redressal) Act, 2013 and Rules made there under, your Company has constituted Internal Complaints Committees (ICC).
-During the year, no complaints with allegations of sexual harassment have been received by Internal Complaints Committees.
+As per the requirement of The Sexual Harassment of Women at Workplace (Prevention, Prohibition & Redressal) Act, 2013 and Rules made there under, your Company has constituted Internal Complaints Committees (ICC) and no complaints with allegations of sexual harassment have been received by Internal Complaints Committees.

-XXVI.
-REMUNERATION RATIO OF THE DIRECTORS / KEY MANAGERIAL PERSONNEL (KMP) / EMPLOYEES:
+XXVII.
+REMUNERATION OF THE DIRECTORS / KEY MANAGERIAL PERSONNEL (KMP) / EMPLOYEES:

 The information required pursuant to Section 197 read with Rule 5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 in respect of your Company is furnished hereunder: